-Jointly sponsored by UWM’s College of Letters and Science, Lubar School of Business, College of Nursing, School of Architecture and Urban Planning, and School of Information Studies, Global Studies combines the strengths of a liberal arts education with the practical benefits of pre-professional training.
+Jointly sponsored by UWM’s College of Letters and Science, Lubar College of Business, College of Nursing, School of Architecture and Urban Planning, and School of Information Studies, Global Studies combines the strengths of a liberal arts education with the practical benefits of pre-professional training.
 It offers a rigorous program that can accommodate a wide range of individual interests and career goals.

 Global Studies Major

 Global Studies offers five different BA tracks for students to choose from: